tmarschner/esphome-daikin-s21/README.md

     supports_humidity: true # If your unit supports humidity, it can be reported in the climate component
     # Optional HA sensor used to alter setpoint.
     room_temperature_sensor: room_temp  # See homeassistant sensor below
+    setpoint_interval: 300s # Interval used to adjust the unit's setpoint if the room temperature sensor is specified
     supported_modes:  # off and heat_cool are always supported
       - cool
       - heat